-Moneylenders – Qualities to Look For
+Moneylenders in Singapore – Qualities to Look For

 There’s no doubt that licensed money lenders can save you from so much stress and burden if you find yourself worried about your finances.
-They make the entire moneylending process simple for you, which is why they are usually the best option of those who are unsure about getting an approval from a bank.
+They make the entire moneylending process simple for you, which is why they are usually the best option for those who are unsure about getting approval from a bank.

 However, you need to be aware of the fact that there’s such a thing as “loansharks” or illegal lenders who charge a very high rate to borrowers just because they are desperate for a loan.
 What they do is to perform unorthodox business practices and require massive fees and interest rates about 40 percent or higher.
 They may also intimidate and threaten borrowers during the loan application and repayment process, and these actions can add to the stress and concern of borrowers.